alttch/eva3/UPDATE.rst

 - Supervisord is no longer supported out-of-the-box.
-If easy-setup is used to configure supervisord, consider writing additional custom configuration scripts. "eva-control" still supports controller management with supervisorctl (using "service/supervisord-program" field of controller configuration key).
+If easy-setup is used to configure supervisord, consider writing additional custom configuration scripts. "eva-control" still supports controller management with supervisorctl (using "service/supervisord-program" registry key field).

 - uc-control, lm-control and sfa-control scripts are removed.
 Consider using "eva" or "eva-control" only.